 As the agency responsible for local flood control, Lake Worth Drainage District’s permitting program helps to manage our water resources by ensuring proper stormwater drainage and unencumbered access to canal right-of-ways.

-The District requires a permit prior to commencement of any construction activities within our service boundary where projects are adjacent or connect to a District canal(s), or where projects utilize or occupy canal rights-of-way.
+The District requires a permit prior to the commencement of any construction activities within our service boundary where projects are adjacent or connect to a District canal(s), or where projects utilize or occupy canal rights-of-way.

 The District issues several types of right-of-way permits including:

 - Drainage connection permits for residential, commercial and roadway construction

 Property owners who desire to connect to, place structures in or across, or make use of the District’s rights-of-way must submit a permit application.
 The specific information required to be submitted depends on the type of project proposed.
 Applicants should refer to the District’s Operating Policy Manual and Maintained Canal Elevations Map for guidance.

 Staff will review individual applications to ensure projects meet the criteria set forth in the District’s Operating Policies and do not interfere with District access, operations or maintenance activities.
 Some permit applications may require additional approval by the District’s Board of Supervisors.